 NSO Music Director

 Adam Flatt continues to lead the Newport Symphony in a dynamic period of artistic and institutional growth that began when he became Music Director in 2007.
 Recognizing his decade of leadership, in January of 2018, the mayor of Newport proclaimed "Adam Flatt Day" in his honor.
-Adam first led the NSO as a guest in 1998, and after a subsequent appearance in 2006 was invited to assume the leadership of the Orchestra after a search process that involved over 150 candidates.
+Adam first led the NSO as a guest conductor in 1998, and after a subsequent appearance in 2006 was invited to assume leadership of the orchestra after a search involving over 150 candidates.

-As the NSO's profile has risen to the top rank of coastal cultural organizations, sold-out audiences at home in the Newport Performing Arts Center and elsewhere along the Oregon Coast have extravagantly praised Adam's exciting and committed musical leadership and compelling programming.
+As Newport Symphony's profile has risen to top rank of coastal cultural organizations, sold-out audiences at home in the Newport Performing Arts Center and elsewhere along the Oregon Coast have extravagantly praised Adam's exciting and committed musical leadership and compelling programming.

-After beginning his professional career in Oregon as apprentice conductor of the Oregon Symphony, Adam went on to lead over 250 performances with the Colorado Symphony in five years at associate conductor.
-He has also previously held positions with two of America’s most prominent youth orchestras: the Portland Youth Philharmonic and the Denver Young Artists Orchestra.
+After beginning his professional career in Oregon as apprentice conductor of the Oregon Symphony, Adam went on to lead over 250 performances with the Colorado Symphony in five years as associate conductor.
+He has also previously held positions with two of America’s most prominent youth orchestras—the Portland Youth Philharmonic and the Denver Young Artists Orchestra.